If you could know the appointed date and time of your demise, would you want to?

 Most people give context to that phrase at the end of a life as opposed to the beginning or middle.
 Think for a moment about what that phrase means to you right now, today.
 For humans, it might mean the amenities of your home or car, your decor and furniture, your bank account or investments.
 Most (but not all) younger folks only consider it as a material reckoning.
 I think very few in the human realm contemplate what “quality of life” means to them or that it applies until they’re at the end of it.
 Why wait til then?

 I have found a thread common with some other friends of mine: J.J. in New York, Greg in Indiana, Mary Jane here in Tennessee, and my youngest son Eian.
 What do we all have in common?
 We were dog dads and moms who have all lost our beloved fur babies this year.
 Back in March, J.J. lost his Boxer, Memphis.
 In July, I lost Tinkerbell.
 Earlier this week, Eian lost his mixed-breed, Shiloh.
 Mary Jane lost her rescue dog, Simon, and Greg lost his beloved German Shepherd, Scarlet, just today as I write this.
-When they leave us, there is a chasm that even time cannot fill.
+When they leave us, there is a chasm that even time struggles to fill.
 For me, I’m a better person because of my dog.

 Something else we all have in common is that our dogs were a major part of our quality of life considerations, even though we may not have thought about it that way.
 They are our family.
 I feel it safe to say I speak for them when I say that our dogs, probably much like yours, provided some of the happiest moments in our lives as well as saved us in some of our lowest.
 There is no greater unconditional love on this earth than a dog’s love for their family.
 My friend Mary Jane even wrote a book about Simon: Life Lessons from a Rescue Dog.